Wewoka, Oklahoma: History

 The city was formally platted in 1897.
 The Seminole National Council ordered that decreed that the lots could be sold only to American Indians.
 However, the decision was overturned in 1902 and sales were opened to white settlers.

 In 1907, Wewoka became part of the state of Oklahoma, which was admitted to the union.
 In 1908 it was designated as the county seat of Seminole County, Oklahoma, winning out in an election against the city of Seminole, Oklahoma.
 (Note: The election was protested, so a new election was held in 1920, but with the same result.)
 Early newspapers were the Wewoka Herald, Wewoka Democrat, and the Seminole County Capital.

 The city developed around the house that Andrew Jackson Brown and his wife Mannie Lou built at 11th Avenue and Muskogee.
 Brown was the brother of Seminole Governor John Brown and the two owned and operated the Wewoka Trading Company.
 They were prominent Seminole of Creek and Scottish ancestry.
 Descendants included two prominent Seminole chiefs, Lucy Brown McKellop and her husband John F. McKellop.
 The house still stands, the last remaining structure of the Nineteenth Seminole Republic.
 It straddles the border between the Seminole and Creek nations and is listed on the National Register of Historic Places.

 On March 16, 1923, oil was discovered two miles southeast of Wewoka by R. H. Smith, part of the Greater Seminole Oil Field.
 Great wealth was realized by many Seminole in 1925 with the exploration of the Magnolia Petroleum Company.
 In the 1920s and 30s the great Seminole Oil Fields were the largest suppliers of oil anywhere in the world.
 In 1925 the population of Wewoka was 1,520.
 By 1927 the population increased to over 20,000, as adventurers and workers came, to make their fortunes.
 It rapidly had become the third-largest city in Oklahoma.

 From 1927 to the present, the oil companies took out as much as they could get.
 As the oil decreased, jobs and people left the city.
 By 1950 the population of Wewoka was 6,753 and in 1960 it was 6,300.
 The population continued a steady decline, but the city has continued as the commercial center of the region.
 The 1980s and 1990s were difficult for the city.
 Businesses left town and poverty greatly increased.

 The city leaders tried to protect themselves by refusing to allow competition, like Wal-Mart, to enter the city.
 Holdenville and Seminole do have Wal-Mart stores.
 Seminole's Wal-Mart has the super-center configuration offering groceries as well as dry goods.

+Douglass High School was established for African American students during segregation, and Frederick Douglass Moon served as a teacher and its principal.